 It is said that Pontiff Sulyvahn gifted two swords and the appointment to be a dancer to a descendant of the former royal family and later exiled her as a foreign campaign knight.

 The batwing demons escort Lothric envoys bearing a banner down to the Undead Settlement from the High Wall.
 These demons were previously servants of Anor Londo, and most likely continued to serve the royalty in Irithyll and later the human supposedly tasked with serving in their stead.
-Likewise, the banner bears a simplified version of the symbol seen on the one that Anor Londo’s royal envoys used for a similar purpose during Gwyn’s reign.
+Likewise, the banner bears a simplified version of the symbol featured on Anor Londo’s royal envoy flag.
 The fact that some of Lothric’s envoys began raising flags after the High Wall emerged — destroying the city’s link to the outside world — is an obvious attempt to reestablish contact.
 Why use this particular symbol unless it was still recognized for these situations?
 And what country would still recognize it except Anor Londo’s successor?
 Thus, the batwing demons must be answering the call on the Pontiff’s behalf.

 These Lothric messengers naturally all bore a message to deliver, and the description for the Small Lothric Banner implies them to have been sent out with full knowledge that it was to be a one-way trip.
 What message does one deliver in this situation?
 An SOS.
 Who is expected to receive this SOS?
 Most likely the same people that you reach out to help facilitate the delivery.
 Therefore, the envoys were probably sent out to request the Pontiff’s aid with quelling Lothric’s civil war.
-Emma provides one of these banners for our journey, suggesting that she or another High Priestess of Lothric was the one responsible for the SOS.
-Basically, it was a cry for help from one church to another.
-Sulyvahn had every incentive to get a grasp of the situation and so sent all available batwing demons to help, hence why we don’t encounter any in the Boreal Valley.
+Emma provides one of these banners for our journey, suggesting that she or another High Priestess was the one responsible for the SOS.
+In essence, it was a cry for help from one church to another.
+Sulyvahn had every incentive to get a grasp of the situation and so sent all available batwing demons to help, leaving none to be encountered in the Boreal Valley.
 And once informed of the circumstances, the Pontiff answered the call for aid by dispatching his own forces.

 Small ring banner that Lothric messengers use.